cnanders/matlab-instrument-control/docs/README.md

 ### Application
 `examples/app/*` is an application that builds a UI for a made-up instrument.
 The made-up instrument has two motorized stages (x, and y), an internal text setting, and a binary switch.
 It is assumed that the vendor provided a device API that lets MATLAB talk to the instrument from the command line.
 Our job is to build a UI.

-This example demonstrates how to hook up an arbitrary vendor-provided API to a `mic.ui.device.*` UI controls.
+This example demonstrates how to hook up an arbitrary vendor-provided API to `mic.ui.device.*` UI controls.
 This process involves building “translators“ that translate the vendor-provided API into the `mic.interface.device.*` interfaces that the UI controls are expecting.
 It also demonstrates how consume data from the UI controls using their internal API.

 <a name="control-local-variables"></a>
 # Controlling Local Variables Instead of Hardware